-What they saw seemed more compelling than what the Lord said—in spite of His history of miracles.
+What they saw seemed more compelling than what the Lord said — despite His history of miracles.

 They opted to elect a leader and return to bondage in Egypt.
 As a result, the Lord refused to allow them to enter—and Israel would wander in the wilderness for 40 years until that unbelieving generation passed away.

 After 40 years of wandering, the Hebrews found themselves back at Kadesh Barnea for round two.
-Once again, the people stumbled over what they saw—or rather, over what they didn’t see.
+Once again, the people stumbled over what they saw — or rather, what they didn’t see.

 The Lord told Moses to speak to a rock and water would flow for the people.
-But Moses’ anger toward the people’s unbelief challenged his own attentiveness to obedience.
-Instead of speaking to the rock, Moses struck the rock—as Moses had done before—in fact, Moses struck it twice with the rod in his hand (Num.
+But Moses’ anger toward the people’s unbelief challenged his attentiveness to obedience.
+Instead of speaking to the rock, Moses struck the rock — as Moses had done before — in fact, Moses struck it twice with the rod in his hand (Num.
 20:11).
-Graciously, the Lord provided water, in spite of Moses’ actions.
+Graciously, the Lord provided water, despite Moses’ actions.

 However, God also censured Moses because his “unbelief” put a ding in the Lord’s holy reputation.